MarkoNikolic97/oceancraft/README.md

 The idea actually was to make the parts of the whole world a static size and that is why the World has bounderies.
 As you cross them loading screen should appear for the next part of the planet.
 This makes it possible for example, to have World such as Deep_Ocean which would be immensely deep but smaller in horizontal dimensions.
-This would also make possible the "looping" of Worlds as to create the illusion of a spherical planet.
+This would also make possible for the "looping" of Worlds as to create the illusion of a spherical planet.

 Thank you very much for your time and this amazing opportunity.
 I am very exited to hear from you,